Substance Abuse Resources in Bainbridge Drug Rehab, Alcohol Rehab & Detox

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous is a recovery fellowship that was founded in 1935 and is designed to assist those suffering from alcohol addiction.
-AA follows 12 steps, which encourage individuals to trust in a higher power to find peace and a life in recovery.
-These meetings offer a place for those battling alcohol addiction to come together and work through the AA recovery program, while also sharing experiences and hope.
-Find a local meeting that will help you with alcohol treatment in Bainbridge.
+AA follows 12 steps, which encourage individuals to trust in a higher power to find peace and life in recovery.
+These meetings offer a place for those battling alcohol addictions to come together and work through the AA recovery program, while also sharing experiences and hope.
+Find a local meeting that will help you with alcohol treatment.

 Narcotics Anonymous (NA) Meetings